 The lab tests look at:

 - how well your immune system is functioning (CD4 count)

-- how rapidly HIV is progressing (viral load)
+- how rapidly HIV is replicating, or multiplying (viral load)

 - whether you have other diseases that are associated with HIV (tests for certain infections)